What types of vaginal dilators are best for treating vaginismus and similar conditions?

 When choosing a vaginal dilator set to treat vaginismus, women are often perplexed about what requirements are necessary.
 The dilator sets that are available through this website have been carefully designed for maximum effectiveness in treating vaginismus and other similar vaginal conditions (see your physician for individualized recommendations).
 Among the most important factors in determining effectiveness are:

-- The surface texture – A very smooth texture makes it much easier to smoothly insert dilators without any sticking or grabbing.
-A design with no seams, edgelines or burrs, also helps ensure that there will be no internal vaginal abrasion.
+A very smooth texture makes it much easier to smoothly insert dilators without any sticking or grabbing.
+A design with no seams, edge-lines or burrs, also helps ensure that there will be no internal vaginal irritation.

-- Handles – Dilator handles assist women to have greater fine control over the insertion process (for example easier control over the angle and exact depth) and also helps with hygiene, keeping the hands away from the insertion tip and keeping lubricant off of the hands.
+Dilator handles assist women to have greater fine control over the insertion process (easier control over the angle and exact depth) and also helps with hygiene—keeping the hands away from the insertion tip and keeping lubricant off of the hands.

 Please note that without an effective program, dilators have limited value in helping with vaginismus.
 The proper use of vaginal dilators is essential for successful treatment outcomes.
 When accompanied with a full program to complete the other necessary steps to treatment success, dilators are a helpful tool in retraining the body.
 Effectively used, they help with treatment exercises designed to eliminate vaginal penetration difficulties and to make a more seamless transition to pain-free intercourse.